Initials CX

 Previously, B2B companies relied on traditional methods like trade publication ads and conventions.
 Today, they can leverage data to target niche audiences through digital channels, creating deeper connections with customers and enhancing emotional resonance, similar to consumer brands.

 Herein lies an opportunity for B2B businesses to draw inspiration from their B2C counterparts.
 What sets them apart is not solely their creative approach, tone of voice or personality.
-Rather it’s clarity in brand concept, ambition, and the quality and value they embody.
+Rather, it’s the clarity in brand concept, ambition, quality and value they embody.

 Turning Wrenches Inset 1